 b.
 The service banner must appear directly below the postage payment area and the service icon, and it must extend across the shipping label.
 If the service banner is used, Standard Post or the appropriate Package Services subclass marking (e.g., “MEDIA MAIL,” “LIBRARY MAIL”) must be preceded by the text “USPS” and must be printed in minimum 20-point bold sans serif typeface, uppercase letters, centered within the banner, and bordered above and below by minimum 1-point separator lines.
 There must be a 1/16-inch clearance above and below the text.

-The mailer must place the correct endorsement on each mailpiece to provide delivery instructions (retention period under 507.4.3.4, or carrier release under 508.1.2) or to request an ancillary service (forwarding, return, or address correction under 507.1.1 and 507.1.8), subject to the corresponding standards for use and availability.
+The mailer must place the correct endorsement on each mailpiece to provide delivery instructions (retention period under 507.4.3.4, or carrier release under 508.1.2) or to request an ancillary service (forwarding, return, or address correction under 507.1.0 and 507.1.8), subject to the corresponding standards for use and availability.
 See 202.4.0 for information regarding the placement and printing of endorsements.

 4.2 Return Address